infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - Avoiding flashing content in general, if possible.

-- If using flashing content - make sure that any flashing element last at least least 333 ms.
+- If using flashing content - keep the flash of an element running for a minimum of 333ms.

-- If having an element that flashes more frequently is unavoidable - make sure that the flashing area is covering less than 25% of 10 degrees of visual field
+- If the usage of an element that flashes more frequently is unavoidable - make sure that the flashing area is covering less than 25% within 10 degrees of a visual field.

 #### 🚫 Failures